 To be eligible for funding, proposals must be compatible with Ordean’s mission and must be submitted by organizations that are classified as a public charity with valid tax-exempt status under section 501(c)(3) of the Internal Revenue Code (organizations without legal tax-exempt status may apply through a fiscal sponsor).
 Ordean grants may not be used for election campaigns, lobbying activities, or direct religious purposes.
 The Ordean Foundation does not make grants to private foundations or individuals.

 The Ordean Foundation awards grants to qualified organizations located in, serving, or directly impacting residents of the City of Duluth and/or adjacent communities in St. Louis County.
 While it is not an absolute requirement, we prefer to partner with organizations that are physically based in Duluth and that have a long-term commitment to the community.
-We discourage proposals submitted by organizations not located in Duluth for projects or programs that duplicate services already provided by Duluth-based nonprofits.
+Proposals submitted by organizations not located in Duluth for projects or programs that duplicate services already provided by Duluth-based nonprofits will not be funded.

 The Ordean Foundation’s funding strategies allow for both short-term flexibility and long-term commitment to Ordean’s grantees and their efforts.